 To prove an accident stemmed from negligently cared for premises, Utah courts require a certain standard of proof, beyond a shadow of a doubt.
 Juries and/or judges will be looking for:

 Our Salt Lake City premises liability attorney, from the moment an injury occurred, will visit the premises, canvass the area for witnesses (if they can exist), subpoena camera footage from other surrounding buildings (if applicable), and collect any police and medical reports to build a solid premises liability case.

 Taking liable parties to court can proportionately diminish one’s final settlement, not for lack of effort, but because experienced attorneys know the standard of evidence, filing deadlines, and courtroom decorum expected by trial judges.
 Inexperienced pro se litigants may find presenting their case to juries challenging, if not impossible.

-It’s a property owner’s duty to keep their buildings, amenities and grounds safe for human use, especially true if their properties are designated as for-profit.
+It’s a property owner’s duty to keep their buildings, amenities, and grounds safe for human use, especially true if their properties are designated as a for-profit.

-Let The Jardine Law Offices hold property owners accountable for the negligent actions, which many times means were able to discuss favorable settlements outside of the confines of court.
+Let the Jardine Law Offices P.C. hold property owners accountable for the negligent actions, which many times means we’re able to discuss favorable settlements outside of the confines of the court.

-To schedule your free premises liability case evaluation, phone or email our Salt Lake City premises liability attorney today.
+To schedule your free case evaluation, phone or email our Salt Lake City premises liability attorney today.